Knowledge base

 You can then unarchive it:

-- From the kChat Web app (online service) kchat.infomaniak.com), click on the channel in the left side menu.
+- From the Web app kChat (online service kchat.infomaniak.com), click on the relevant channel in the left sidebar.

-- Then click on the chevron on the title of the channel at the top of the discussion.
+- Then click on the chevron on the channel title at the top of the discussion.

-or close it to not see it again on your interface:
+or close it to no longer see it on your interface:

 You can also delete a channel and in this case all associated data will be permanently deleted:

-- From the kChat Web app (online service) kchat.infomaniak.com), click on the star icon at the top of a channel.
+- From the Web app kChat (online service kchat.infomaniak.com), click on the star icon located at the top of a channel.

-- A new Favourites menu will appear in the left sidebar with all the items you put as a favourite (valid for your user only):
+- A new Favorites menu will appear in the left sidebar, grouping all the items you have favorited (valid for your user only):

 You can hide the notifications of a channel:

-- From the kChat Web app (online service) kchat.infomaniak.com), click on the action menu to the right of the channel concerned (in the left sidebar).
+- From the Web app kChat (online service kchat.infomaniak.com), click on the action menu ⋮ to the right of the relevant channel (in the left sidebar).

 Organize by categories

-By clicking on the + button in the left sidebar of kChat, you can add one or more categories allowing you to place elements (channel, contact, etc.) within them.
-Then slide the desired channel to the created category (valid for your user only):
+By clicking the + button located in the left sidebar of kChat, you can add one or more categories allowing you to place items (channel, contact, etc.) within them.
+Then drag the desired channel to the created category (valid for your user only):

 User-to-user discussion channel

-Personal messages are direct conversations between two or more people that take place outside the channels.
+Personal messages are direct conversations between two or more people that take place outside of channels.

-Each user of an Organization may freely create personal messages whose content will be visible only to the persons concerned:
+Each user of an Organization can freely create personal messages whose content will be visible only to the people concerned:

 Infomaniak is a Swiss company certified ISO 27001 and ISO 9001 that complies with the RGPD.